 It is the future...

-The 8th annual International Autonomous Robot Competition (iARoC) is a friendly competition that will be held at the Reuben H. Fleet Science Center in San Diego.
+The 9th annual Autonomous Robot Competition (iAROC) is a friendly competition held at the Central Library in downtown San Diego.
 This event is sponsored and organized by the The League of Amazing Programmers, a non-profit, public benefit, 501 (c)(3) institution based in San Diego.

 The primary objective of this competition is to inspire the next generation of technical leaders through fun and exciting activities under mentorship of software professionals.

-This is a great opportunity to make friends while showing off what you can accomplish.
-The games have a range of difficulties, so there is a game for everyone’s skill level.
-Teams get to know each other during RoboCamp (a week-long camp that takes place the week before the competition).
-Teams support and cheer each other on during the competition.
+This is a great opportunity to make friends while showcasing your programming skills.
+The challenges have a range of difficulties, so there's one for everyone’s skill level.
+Teams get to know each other during RoboCamp, and they cheer each other on during the competition.

 Schedule of Events: